 Introductory Fly Fishing Schools

 These schools are for those of you who are just getting into the sport of fly fishing or those who have been self-taught and would like to learn more.
 It is a weekend of fun for men, women and children wanting to learn the art of Fly Fishing.
 In these classes we teach you the basics about the world of fly fishing.
 We start by talking about rods, reels, lines, leaders, gear and gadgets you may need.
 We then spend about 4 hours on the water learning a variety of fly casting techniques.
 We will teach you the basic fishing knots you will need to know.
 We will then talk to you about Streamers, Dries, Nymphs, and Wet Flies.
 Then, off to the River for demonstrations on Streamer Fishing, Dry Fly Fishing, Nymph Fishing and fishing Wet Flies.
 We also teach basics about reading water and basic entomology (bug info).
-We end the day in the evening on the river with a nice dinner with all the fixings.
 The last day of the school is all on the water.
 Basically, it’s a float trip mixed in with some wading; you’ll learn a variety of techniques we use while fly fishing and catch some trout while your at it.
 Things you need to bring to these classes are: fishing licenses, waders or wading sandals, rain gear and sunglasses (preferably polarized).
 We supply all rods, reels and lines for the classes, but please feel free to bring your own if you prefer.
 These are 2-day classes, and not just on weekends, so let us cater one for you.
-With being a small business I can only cater to small groups of no more than 4 people.
+With being a small business we can only cater to small groups of no more than 4-6 people.
 Private classes are also available for families wanting to do this together.
 These schools run anytime from May through August; prices include lunch and equipment.
-Prices for this class are $500 per person.
+Prices for this class are $750 per person.
 Below are recommendations for lodging in the local area.

 Spey and Single Hand Fly Casting Lessons: